-Phuket is one of the few places on earth where the gay nightlife scene is as good if not better than the straight, so even if it’s not normally your thing you should not visit gay Phuket without frequenting at-least one of the countless cabarets, clubs, bars, karaoke or go-go bars if only to see how accepting Thai culture in general is of the LGBT community.
+Phuket is one of the few places on earth where the gay nightlife scene is as good if not better than the straight, so even if it’s not normally your thing, you should not visit gay Phuket without frequenting at-least one of the countless cabarets, clubs, bars, karaoke or go-go bars if only to see how accepting Thai culture, in general, is of the LGBT community.

-Easily the most popular Thailand beach resort island, gay nightlife is centered here around notorious Paradise Complex in Patong Beach where anything goes – but there is plenty more on Phuket Island to satisfy you for a week, month or even years (which probably explains the huge – generally older – expat community in Phuket).
+Easily the most popular Thailand beach resort island, the gay nightlife is centered here around the notorious Paradise Complex in Patong Beach, where anything goes – but there is plenty more on Phuket Island to satisfy you for a week, month or even years (which probably explains the huge – generally older – ex-pat community in Phuket).

 In this article we will cover...

 - Gay-Friendly and Gay Hotels in Phuket

 - Gay Bars and Gay Clubs in Phuket

 - Male Massage and Gay Spas in Phuket